jrjones/blog.jrj.org/_posts/2010-03-07-joining-adobe.md

 date: 2010-03-07 05:54
 author: jrj
 comments: true
-categories: [Adobe, Career, JRJ Personal, microsoft, Milestones]
+tags: [Adobe, Career, JRJ Personal, microsoft, Milestones]
+category: JRJ Personal
 ---
 As I mentioned in my <a title="The Next Chapter…" href="http://blog.jrj.org/2010/02/22/the-next-chapter/">last post</a>, I left Microsoft after 5 years, but I had not yet accepted an offer with a new company.
 I had offers from a couple of great companies, but I decided to go to Adobe Systems and join the Creative Solutions Business Unit.
 I was really impressed with how creative, passionate, and brilliant the people I met were, and I can't wait to join the team.